computational-psychology/hrl/docs/getting-started/minimal-usage-example.md

 Here we show a basic example of how to show a stimulus and collect responses.
-First we go step by step explaning on how to use HRL, at the bottom you can find the code for the full working example.
+First we go step by step explaining how to use HRL, at the bottom you can find the code for the full working example.

 The script is in this repository, at